-- Work with the Hwy 15 coalition to promote businesses along that corridor. - Utilize the plan when proposing new locations for commercial and industrial activity. - Actively support efforts to reduce unemployment and increase academic achievement through partnerships with community organizations. - Maintain a list of available industrial sites and vacant commercial buildings in the city/county. - Encourage and support redevelopment and revitalization of downtown Sparta, including commercial and residential development and adaptive reuse of existing buildings. - Support programs for the retention, expansion, and creation of businesses. - Target reinvestment in declining, existing neighborhoods to further encourage private sector redevelopment. - Promote the establishment and maintenance of public gathering sites in the downtown Sparta area to serve as focal points for the city. - Invest in new festivals to be held within the city/county to attract people to the area. - Actively promote existing annual events, and seek cross-promotion of events in nearby counties. - Encourage evaluation, cleanup and reuse of brownfield sites.
+- Work with the Hwy 15 coalition to promote businesses along that corridor. - The development authority or other economic development organization, should utilize the plan when proposing new locations for commercial and industrial activity. - Actively support efforts to reduce unemployment through partnerships with community organizations. - Actively support local efforts to increase academic achievement. - Maintain a list of available industrial sites and vacant commercial buildings in the city/county. - Encourage and support redevelopment and revitalization of downtown Sparta, including commercial and residential development and adaptive reuse of existing buildings. - Support programs for the retention, expansion, and creation of businesses. - Target reinvestment in declining, existing neighborhoods to further encourage private sector redevelopment. - Promote the establishment and maintenance of public gathering sites in the downtown Sparta area to serve as focal points for the city. - Invest in new festivals to be held within the city/county to attract people to the area. - Actively promote existing annual events, and seek cross-promotion of events in nearby counties. - Encourage cleanup and reuse of brownfield sites.